hellohaptik/docs_haptik/docs/agent-chat/adding-custom-tools.md

 - An external tool appears for a business, if a user wishes to use the same tool across multiple businesses, they can do so by adding a the same entry for the other businesses.

-- Please make sure your `X-Frame-Options` is set to allow our host, so that your tool can open within our Iframe.
+- Please make sure your `X-Frame-Options` is set to allow our host, so that your tool can open within our iframe.

 ```json
 Header set X-Frame-Options "allow-from https://staging.hellohaptik.com"